If you know me, you know my love of a good, long,

 Recently purchased, this house was a complete remodel.
 Indiana residents can request service by visiting indianabasementservices.com.
 We gutted every room back to the studs.
 We kept very little of the original finishes.

 The master bath was no exception.
 As you search for the best local plumber in your area.
 The space had to be completely reconfigured, which is not always easy (or cost efficient) we we using some of the best water softener systems and plumbing so I contacted some friends at Service Professor Plumbers for advice and they recommend me to get an AquaOx water filter for my house.
+If you ever need plumbing assistance while you are remodeling, then make sure you check out www.plumbers4realatl.com.
 So that I could create my main two non-negotiables:

 A water closet and a large shower.